NHL Betting Odds and Lines at SuperBook Sports

 Betting on the NHL

 Hockey fans from across the world follow the NHL, which is undoubtedly the sport’s most exciting league.
 If you are one of these fans and you are looking to bet on the NHL, then you have arrived in the right place.
 We offer betting markets on every game of the NHL season, including game bets, live betting, and future markets.
-We have made it as simple as possible for you to place bets, you can place your NHL bets online through our website or mobile apps in Arizona, Nevada, Colorado and New Jersey, or you can visit one of our locations in Nevada or Colorado.
+We have made it as simple as possible for you to place bets, you can place your NHL bets online through our website or mobile apps in Arizona, Colorado, Iowa, Maryland, Nevada, New Jersey, Ohio, Tennessee and Virginia, or you can visit one of our locations in Nevada or Colorado.
 Don’t worry if you are new to NHL betting, as on this page we bring you all that you need to know to get started.

 Popular NHL Betting Lines and Odds